JosephPrichard/othello-bot/README.md

 `/challengebot level`

 Challenges the bot to an othello game.
-The bot can be level 1-15, level 1 searching until depth 1 and level 15 searching until depth 15 (for the bot to work past level 10 you need very good hardware)
+The bot can be level 1-6, each level using a different depth (for the bot to work on level 6 you need very good hardware)

 `/accept @user`